N3b3x/hf-tmc5160-driver/docs/troubleshooting.md

 # Troubleshooting

-This guide helps you diagnose and resolve common issues when using the TMC5160 driver.
+This guide helps you diagnose and resolve common issues when using the TMC51x0 driver (TMC5130 & TMC5160).

 ## Common Error Messages